dev-academy-programme/orientation---Archived/2-installation/README.md

 1. Go to [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install the correct VirtualBox application for your operating system.
 2. Go to [Vagrant](https://www.vagrantup.com/downloads.html) and download and install the correct Vagrant application for your operating system.
 3. From a **terminal**, enter the following line of code to download and run the Phase-0 virtual machine.
-NOTE: This download will take *hours*, so start it ASAP.
+NOTE: This download will probably take a couple hours, but could take considerably less if you have a really fast connection.
+Be prepared for a wait, and ​*start it now*​.

 ```sh
 vagrant init eda/phase-zero; vagrant up